BrandonDuenas/House-Depot-Sales-2023/README.md

 After meeting with the company owners we sought to answer the following questions:
   -  What was the total revenue from all products sold?
   -  What was the total cost of all products?
-  -  What was the total revenue from warrentys sold?
+  -  What was the total revenue from warrenties sold?
   -  What were the total fees paid to Squarespace?
   -  What was the total loss due to damaged products?
   -  What was the total Profit?